YoEight/deiko-config/README.md

 main = do
   res <- runErrorT loadFooProps
-  either (error . configMsg) handle res
+  either (error . configMsg) handleBar res

   where
     loadFooProps = do